PaoloAlbanese/Mobile_Central_MP4/README.md

 * I created a user with staff privileges:
 * * username: testinauser
 * * password: #V342516
 You can login with this username and view the product management functionalities.
-You can use it also to reduce a product stock to a low number or to 0.
+You can use it also to reduce a product stock to a low number or to 0 and visulaize how it affects the products grid and cart functionalities.
 * There is also another mock user, he is only a basic registered user:
 * * username: Cicciuser
 * * password: same as testinauser